suprachakra/Airline-Revenue-Optimization-System/Tech_Strategy/Architecture_Overview.md

   Detailed fallback strategies are built into each module.
 For example, if a pricing API call fails, the system automatically uses cached data and triggers an alert for manual intervention.
 - **Automated Health Checks:**
   Readiness and liveness probes are configured in Kubernetes to detect and recover from failures immediately.
+- **Enhanced Security:**
+  Data encryption (in transit and at rest), secret management (using Kubernetes Secrets or Vault), and automated vulnerability scanning ensure compliance with GDPR, IATA, and industry best practices.

 ## Summary
 This architecture is designed to be resilient, scalable, and fault‑tolerant.
 It provides continuous operation even in the event of partial failures by leveraging robust fallback mechanisms, automated monitoring, and multi‑region deployment strategies.